queryverse/DataValues.jl/README.md

 - Common arithmetic inplace operators like ``+`` have methods that lift ``DataValue`` arguments without the use of the dot broadcast syntax.

 Any help with this package would be greatly appreciated!
-Please do submit PRs both for more lifted functions, more tests and better performing implementations of what is here already.